warrieka/warrieka.github.io/README.md

 The mapping services are based on the OGC open standard WMS or WMTS and can be added to to QGIS easily.
 These services can be found through the [metadacenter](https://metadata.geopunt.be/zoekdienst/apps/tabsearch/index.html).

 But some services are not standardized because there is no widely used open standard.
-These public webservices are  composed with a REST-full API, this easier to use for programmers then OGC-services.
-But because they are not standardized, they can't be used directly by desttop software.
+These public web-services are  composed with a REST-full API, this easier to use for programmers then OGC-services.
+But because they are not standardized, they can't be used directly by desktop software.

 These include: